-Enforcement of helmet wearing for both rider and pillion passengers will increase the likelihood of crash survival by up to 40% depending on the speed of the motorcycle, and quality of the helmet.
-Helmet wearing is compulsory in many countries, but in many low and middle income countries not enforced.
+Enforcement of helmet wearing for both rider and pillion passengers can increase the likelihood of surviving a crash by up to 40% depending on the speed of the motorcycle, and quality of the helmet.
+Helmet wearing is compulsory in many countries, but in many low and middle income countries this is not enforced.
 Regulations concerning the size and speed of motorised two wheelers should also be considered, along with the use of graduated licences based upon age and experience.
-For more information on helmets and helmet-wearing please click here.

 The good practice helmet manual is for use in countries that want to improve the rates of helmets use among users of two-wheelers, locally or at national level.
 It provides the necessary background evidence that will be useful to anyone starting a helmet programme, it gives practical technical advice on how to assess the situation, and how to design, implement and evaluate a programme to achieve a higher proportion of helmet wearing rates.

 The manual offers guidance on the following:

 - Evidence on motorcycle crashes and why helmets minimize head injuries